 The pump itself typically lasts five to seven years before the battery requires replacement.
 The catheter, if properly placed and maintained, can remain functional much longer.

-Benefits of Intrathecal Pain Pump Therapy
+Key Advantages of Intrathecal Pain Pump Therapy

 For patients who meet the criteria, intrathecal therapy offers several meaningful advantages over systemic pain management approaches.